 Because she could not travel, they applied for permanent residency via their son’s family-based petitions.

 When his wife passed away, John moved back to England.
 Now 89, he lives alone in a one-room assisted living facility in Jersey, England.
 His son would like to bring John to the U.S. to take care of him as he grows less self-dependent.

 Current immigration policies prevent this outcome.

-Read more > > > U.S. Immigration System Fails British Immigrant Four Ways
+Read our curated news commentary here: U.S. Immigration System Fails British Immigrant Four Ways

 International Adoptees: Another Crack In The U.S. Family Unity System

 This is a sad tale of how small quirks of fate can lead to disastrous immigration consequences.

 The separation of immigrants from their U.S. citizen family members and removal to a country they don’t remember is not uncommon in immigration law.